keras-team/keras-io/examples/vision/md/adain.md

 ```

+---
-# Train the model
+## Train the model

-In this section, we initialize the optimizer, loss funtion and the
+In this section, we define the optimizer, the loss funtion, and the
 trainer module.
 We compile the trainer module with the optimizer and
 the loss function and then train it.